Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry

 Reads "ECSS Inc." on the back.
 ECSS (Enterprise Customer Service Solution) performed telecommunication and call routing services for AT&T.

-image of AT&T distributor keychain
+AT&T keychain

 ECSS Inc.